 Parents can indicate that they will provide formula and food for their infant children on enrollment forms.
-This error is generated for every Breakfast, Lunch, and Dinner served to 8-11 month-old infants if parents select this option.
-At younger meals, the additional food items are optional, so the parent is just supplying formula, which is reimbursable.
-At snacks for 8-11 month-old infants, the meal may be disallowed depending on whether formula is served.
+This error is generated for meals served to 6-11 month-old infants when both formula and food are provided.
+It is not generated for meals served to 6-11 month-old infants where only formula is served.
 It is not generated at all for 0-5 month-old infants.

 This error is generated if a provider is not properly activated in Minute Menu HX.
 It usually appears with a larger number of other errors in the claim.
 If you see this error, check the provider's file to determine whether they need to be properly activated or fully removed.
 When finished, re-process the claim.

 This error is generated when a pending child is claimed.
 This error always disallows the child.

 Children enrolled in KidKare remain at a Pending status until you use the Activate New Children function to activate them.
 You can also manually set children to Pending if you do not have a valid, signed enrollment form for them.
 If you receive this error, check the child's status and activate them, if appropriate.
 Then, re-process the claim.

 The Infant Menu is intended for all children under one (1) as of the given meal date.
 The Regular Menu should be used when recording children ages one (1) and up, as of the given meal date.